Prices include: recoil pad installed, action glass bedded, and sanded and oiled.

 Personally I prefer not to have any stippling or checkering covering up real nice wood on my own guns, but in any case those features are added after finishing.
 I specialize in reading wood, creating cool custom shapes, and carving.
 Checkering is a whole other specialty that I would rather leave to a specialist.
 Checkering specialists I recommend are listed here.

 I do carve stocks for firearms, but I do not have an FFL, and where my shop is located it is unlikely that I would be able to get one.
-Therefor firearm stocks can only be taken in without the action, so you will have to do the final fit of the inletting.
-If you are local and want to bring me your firearm action for me to do the final fit of the inletting and/or glass bedding, that's fine.
-I just can't keep a firearm action overnight.
+If you are local you can bring me your firearm action for me to do the final fit of the inletting and/or glass bedding

 Labor time: it takes about two weeks to make the master.
 Carving takes a few days but it's a week by the time it's ready for oil.
 When I carve an expensive piece of wood I'll often carve a practice stock first, so that can add a week.
 And then there's my real business, web development; those people pay the bills.
 I guess maybe 6-8 weeks might be an average.
-Sometimes faster.
-Rarely longer, but I did have a slow up this year putting on the Pacific Airgun Expo and building a new gun for myself, so there were some people this year had to wait a fair bit longer.
+Sometimes faster, sometimes longer.
+That's why I do not take money up front (except for buying your wood).
+Wood is pre-paid, work is post paid.

 For work not listed here, shop rate is $80/hour.

 Billed at shop rate, typically 1-2 hours.
 Does not include re-finishing.
 Laminate and hardwood stocks that are not stained we can refinish.
-We do not refinish stained stocks.
+We do not refinish stained white wood stocks.

 My preferred shipping in the United States is UPS, signature required.
 Let us know if you desire different.
 Shipping to other countries: so far USPS Express Mail has been significantly less expensive than UPS.